XML Conventions

 Versioning

-Follow the Semantic Versioning Schema For example: 1.2.3
+Follow the Semantic Versioning for your map's version.
+For example: 1.2.3

-Bump this patch when you fix something on a map.
+Bump the patch number when you fix something on a map.

 Objectives

-Objectives should be short and tell the player what they have to do to win the match.
+Objectives are short and concise statements that tell the player what they need to do to win the match.

 Identification Naming